Naturalisation

 Conditions for citizenship

 The Citizenship Code[1] has been subject to numerous amendments over the years.[2]
-Prior to the amendment of March 2020,[3] refugees could apply for citizenship under the conditions that inter alia they reside lawfully in Greece for a period of 3 years.
-The amended legislation has increased this period to 7 years,[4] similarly to the time period required for foreigners residing in Greece on other grounds (migration law) despite the legal obligation under article 34 of the Geneva Convention 1951 to ‘facilitate the assimilation and naturalisation of refugees’ and ‘in particular make every effort to expedite naturalisation proceedings’.
-The aforementioned amendment does not apply to refugees who had already submitted an application for naturalisation that was still pending by the time that L. 4674/2020 entered into force.[5]
-In 2021, some legislative changes were introduced by L. 4873/2021.[6]
-Even if these changes do not refer specifically to beneficiaries of international protection, they also affected the change in the procedure.
-In particular, the fact that the exams involve a written test makes it increasingly difficult for every applicant including beneficiaries of international protection.
+Prior to the amendment of March 2020,[3] refugees could apply for citizenship under condition that they inter alia reside lawfully in Greece for a period of three years.
+The amended legislation has increased this period to seven years,[4] similarly to the time period required for foreigners residing in Greece on other grounds under migration law, despite the legal obligation under article 34 of the Geneva Convention 1951 to ‘facilitate the assimilation and naturalisation of refugees’ and ‘in particular make every effort to expedite naturalisation proceedings’.
+The aforementioned amendment does not apply to refugees who had already submitted an application for naturalisation that was still pending by the time L. 4674/2020 entered into force.[5]

 More precisely, according to the Citizenship Code,[6] citizenship may be granted to a foreigner who: